mgoldcoin/mgold/en/technical-details/waves-contracts-language-description/standard-library.md

 * `.name` - return a name of asset as ByteVector
 * `.description` - return a descriptions of asset as ByteVector
 * `.reissuable` - return "true" is the asset are reissuable and "false" otherwise (Boolean)
-* `.decimals` - return a number of simbols after comma as a Long
+* `.decimals` - return a number of symbols after comma as a Long
 * `.assetId` - return id of an existed asset as ByteVector

 ## Transfers